Search for people, departments, or email addresses.

 During the global COVID-19 pandemic, artists Lee Blalock, Heather Dewey-Hagborg, and Santos formed their creative research collective Biolectics as a way to share work, exchange ideas, and provide creative support for one another.
 She is also co-founder and co-host of Five & Nine, a podcast newsletter at the intersection of magic, career and economic justice that provides an an ongoing critical discussion through readings, reflections, and debate.

 Her service to the field includes being a steward and mentor to Collective Action School (formerly known as Logic School), an online, experimental school for tech workers produced by Logic Foundation with support from Processing Foundation.
-She also co-founded REFRESH, a politically-engaged art and curatorial collective and currently serves as a member of the Board of Directors for the Processing Foundation and a member of the Governance Board for Gray Area.
+She also co-founded REFRESH, a politically-engaged art and curatorial collective and is a member of the Board of Directors for Gray Area.
 She is also an advisor to art and culture organizations including slash art, POWRPLNT, Looking Glass, and House of Alegria.

-feminist media histories, computational media, critical medical anthropology, digital technology, race, ethics
+feminist media histories, computational media, critical medical anthropology, digital technology, race, ethics, voice recognition, speech technologies, computational linguistics, biotechnology

 • 2022 Mozilla Creative Media Award